 Apply Texas Essays

-- Via telephone or video chat, we will discuss the Apply Texas essay prompt “A.” We will discuss who the applicant is inside and outside school, talk about their life experiences, and search for what makes them exceptional.
-Once we discover their story, we teach them how to create a structure for the essay, which the applicant will then use to write a first draft.
+- Via telephone we discuss the Apply Texas essay prompt A. Here I learn who the applicant is inside and outside school.
+We talk about their life experiences, searching for what makes them exceptional.
+Once we discover their answer, I guide them through the creation of a structure for the essay, which the applicant will then use to write a first draft.

-- When we receive the first drafts, we will discuss what works and what doesn’t.
-The applicant uses our notes and suggestions to create another draft.
+- Once I receive the first draft, we discuss what works and what doesn’t.
+The applicant uses our notes and suggestions to create a second draft.

-- Next up is one more review of the draft.
+- Next up is another review.
 This is where we point out mistakes or errors in the text.

-- Then, we repeat the process for the next prompts.
+- We then repeat this process for the next two prompts.

 of our students were accepted to their first-choice school!

 “The entire process went so smoothly.
 You’ll definitely be hearing from us next year with our younger daughter.”